ksahlin/IsoCon/README.md

 `pip` is pythons official package installer.
 This section assumes you have `python` and a recent version of `pip` installed which should be included in most python versions.
 If you do not have `pip`, it can be easily installed [from here](https://pip.pypa.io/en/stable/installing/) and upgraded with `pip install --upgrade pip`.

-Now, create a file `requirements.txt` with this [line](https://github.com/ksahlin/IsoCon/blob/master/requirements.txt) and type in terminal `pip install --requirement requirements.txt IsoCon` .
+Now, create a file `requirements.txt` with these [lines](https://github.com/ksahlin/IsoCon/blob/master/requirements.txt) and type in terminal `pip install --requirement requirements.txt IsoCon` .
 This should install IsoCOn.
 With proper installation of **IsoCon**, you should be able to issue the command `IsoCon pipeline` to view user instructions. `pip` will install the dependencies automatically for you.
 For customized installation of latest master branch, see below.

 #### Downloading source from GitHub